 According to the Centre for Accident Research and Road Safety in Queensland, you’re 10 times more likely to be killed in a road crash if you’re not wearing a seat belt .

 Seat belts work because they distribute forces from a crash across the chest and pelvis, some of the strongest parts of the body.

 So that belt could mean the difference between getting a few bruises versus your body flying into the windscreen.

 2. Put the mobile phone away

-According to researchers, each time a driver writes and sends a text, his or her eyes are off the road for an average of 4.6 seconds, enough time to drive the length of a rugby pitch.
-Remind your teen that it’s their job to watch the road when driving, and no one else can do it for him.
+Remind your teen it’s their job to watch the road when driving, and that no one else can do it for her.

 3. Stick to the speed limit